Kufalab-UCSD/kboolnet/README.md

 You must set the following variables in the `Config` section of the script:

-- `rootDir`: Root directory of the kboolnet repository
+- `kboolnetPath`: Root directory of the kboolnet repository
 - `rxnconPath`: Directory where the `rxncon2boolnet.py` script is stored (likely `~/.local/bin`)

 #### Running